melpadden/docs-redux/condor/local-setup.md

 ## Important Notes

-* **Work in Progress:** Condor compatibility is still evolving.
+* **Work in Progress:** Casper 2.0 compatibility is still evolving.
 Some features may be unstable or incomplete.

 ## Additional Tips